gszep/gpuweb/The-Multi-Explainer.md

 ### What's missing?

-A way for objects to be shared in bulk between many threads of a multi-threaded application.
+A way for objects to be shared synchronously in bulk between many threads of a multi-threaded application.

 <details>
 <summary>